marcos-venicius/clibs/README.md

 Allows your to restore the state of the iterator to be able to iterate again.

 If you don't call this function before using it again, it'll crash your program with a message.

+**You need to call this flush after all modifications in the list** if you don't do this, it's possible to get wrong addresses after removing it.

 ---